36.3K Fall Colors of Eastern Idaho by endoverericfirst prev 1 next last

 Taut-line splits off of the Tenderfoot Trail and goes along the fence line.
 It has short climbs and fun drops going southward so going the other way, you get punchy climbs and longer descents.
 Because it's much higher than the Tenderfoot Trail it parallels, Taut-line does not flood and actually bypasses the worst flood area of Tenderfoot.
 This detour is about 0.1 miles and is rated Intermediate.
 Taut-line was created as an Eagle Scout project completed by Ian Hoffman and his volunteer crew.

 Bugler drops off the Tenderfoot Trail and runs down and around a pond just off the lawn.
+There's a few drops, climbs, and berms adding a little bit of speed and a little more difficulty.

 All trails are multi-use and bi-directional so please be aware of others on the trail.